ECCENTRIC ABSTRACTION, Fischbach Gallery, New York, 1966

 See Owen Hulatt, ed., Aesthetic and Artistic Autonomy (London: Bloomsbury, 2013).

 Lippard had given lectures with the same title at the University of California, Berkeley, and at the Los Angeles County Museum of Art in the summer of 1966.
-Furthermore, she published a revised version of “Eccentric Abstraction” in, amongst others, Gregory Battock’s Minimal Art: A Critical Anthology in 1968 and in her own collection of essays Changing: Essays in Art Criticism in 1971.
+Furthermore, she published a revised version of “Eccentric Abstraction” in, among others, Gregory Battock’s Minimal Art: A Critical Anthology in 1968 and in her own collection of essays Changing: Essays in Art Criticism in 1971.

 Image: All images from this invitation are part of the Sammlung Marzona, Kunstbibliothek – Staatliche Museen zu Berlin.